 Cognoscenti Cycles has chosen a few select companies to answer our carbon rim needs.
 I feel that the companies we have chosen represent a very good cross section of high quality and well designed carbon rims at a few different price points.
 Here is the list of the companies that we have partnered with.
-Ax-Lightness, Enve, Boyd Cycling, FSE, HED, Kappius Components, NOBL, NOX Composites, Gokiso and Venn.
+Ax-Lightness, Enve, Boyd Cycling, FSE, HED, Kappius Components, NOBL, NOX Composites, Gokiso, We Are One Composites and Venn.
 If you desire a specific carbon rim outside of this list I'd be happy to try and get it for you!

 - Ambrosio: Ambrosio have two approaches to their carbon wheels.
 Some are full carbon incorporating as many as 14 different types of carbon skins that differ from each other in carbon type as well as fibre orientation.
 Their Hybrid carbon/alloy rims use an aluminium braking surface and a carbon shell working together to give the best of both worlds, still proudly hand made in Italy.

 - Atomik Carbon: A relative newcomer to the world of carbon rims, Florida based Atomik Carbon has put their energy into producing affordable MTB rims that are made in Taiwan.
 Utilising a 33mm wide hookless design and constructed from premium Toray 700 and 800 fiber are rims that are weighing in between 370 and 420 grams.
 Atomik also has entered the market of Fat Tire wheels with their Atomik Carbon Phatty which is an 85mm wide, 32 hole rim weighing in at about 580 grams.